Theory of self-learning $Q$-matrix

-In what follows, we identify two such row vectors.
-It turns out that we only need to consider the first $k$ items.
+\begin{pf*}{Proof of Proposition~\ref{PropIncomp}} $T(\cdot)$ is arranged as in \eqref{A}.
 Consider $Q'$ such that $Q'_{1:k}$ is incomplete.
-We discuss the following situations. \begin{enumerate} \item There are two row vectors, say the $i$-th and $j$-th row vectors ($1\leq i,j \leq k$), in $Q_{1:k}^{\prime }$ that are identical.
+We discuss the following situations. \begin{enumerate} \item There are two row vectors, say the $h$th and $l$th row vectors ($1\leq i,j \leq k$), in $Q_{1:k}^{\prime}$ that are identical.
 Equivalently, two items require exactly the same attributes according to $Q'$.
 With exactly the same argument as in the previous proof, under condition C5, we have that $c_{h} = c'_{h}$ and $c_{l} = c_{l}'$.
 We now consider the rows corresponding to $l$ and $l\wedge h$.
 Note that the elements corresponding to row $l$ and row $l\wedge h$ for all the vectors in the column space of $T_{c'}(Q')$ are different by a factor of $c_{h}$.
 However, the corresponding elements in the vector $T_{c}(Q)\pp^{*}$ are NOT different by a factor of $c_{h}$ as long as the population is fully diversified.

-\item No two row vectors in $Q_{1:k}^{\prime }$ are identical.
-Then, among the first $k$ rows of $Q^{\prime }$ there is at least one row vector containing two or more non-zero entries.
+\item No two row vectors in $Q_{1:k}^{\prime}$ are identical.
+Then, among the first $k$ rows of $Q^{\prime}$ there is at least one row vector containing two or more nonzero entries.
 That is, there exists $1\leq i\leq k$ such that

-This is because if each of the first $k$ items requires only one attribute and $Q_{1:k}^{\prime }$ is not complete, there are at least two items that require the same attribute.
-Then, there are two identical row vectors in $ Q_{1:k}^{\prime }$ and it belongs to the first situation.
+This is because if each of the first $k$ items requires only one attribute and $Q_{1:k}^{\prime}$ is not complete, there are at least two items that require the same attribute.
+Then, there are two identical row vectors in $ Q_{1:k}^{\prime}$ and it belongs to the first situation.
 We define

 the number of attributes required by item $i$ according to $Q'$.